jesszhu71/CSE13s/README.md

 # CSE13S Repo

 Repo to hold CSE13S work.
+All assignments are written in C.